metric-space-ai/metric/modules/distance/README.md

 ---

-### Entropy, Mutual Information and Variation of Information
+### Entropy and VMixing
-Suppose we have a some data:
+Suppose we have some data:

 ```cpp
 std::vector<std::vector<double>> v = { {5,5}, {2,2}, {3,3}, {5,1} };